← Back to all body parts

 Measure around the center of your kneecap with your leg straight.
 Match to the manufacturer's chart.
 Most pull-on hinged sleeves come in standard sizes (S, M, L, XL); choose the size where the sleeve fits snugly without cutting in.

 A neoprene sleeve provides warmth and mild compression while the integrated side hinges add lateral stability.
 Pull-on style is easier to put on than a wraparound but harder if your knee is very swollen.
 The hinges should align with the sides of your knee joint.
 Hand-wash and air-dry to extend the sleeve's life.
+Suspension reminder: the sleeve's upper edge — sitting above the calf muscle belly with the elastic taper holding it there — is what keeps it from migrating down.
+Neoprene grips the skin more than knit fabric, so suspension is more forgiving, but if it slides toward the ankle, the sleeve is too large at the top.

 A sleeve that slides down your leg is too large.
 Hinges that sit above or below the joint line will bind when you bend the knee.
-Neoprene can cause skin irritation for some users โ€” wear a thin liner sock or cotton sleeve underneath if you develop a rash.
+Neoprene can cause skin irritation for some users — wear a thin liner sock or cotton sleeve underneath if you develop a rash.

-View Neoprene Hinged Knee Sleeve on Amazon โ†’ More affordable option โ†’
+View Neoprene Hinged Knee Sleeve on Amazon → More affordable option →

 Patella Stabilizing Brace (J Brace / PTO)